mingyEx/leetcode-parser-old/README.md

   [2246.
 Longest Path With Different Adjacent Characters](https://leetcode.com/problems/longest-path-with-different-adjacent-characters/)

 #### 2. To improve the debugging experience for grid and tree problems，Add a [natvis](https://www.cnblogs.com/X-Jun/p/8040916.html) file to modify the display in the locals window
   1. For linked lists, add a display similar to std::list
   2. For tree, the value of the pointer itself should be hidden, and only the member data `val` should be displayed.
-If there are left and right sub-objects, if it is nullptr, only null should be displayed.
+  If there are left and right sub-objects:
+    if it is nullptr, only null should be displayed.
     If it has a value, only `val` should be displayed.
   3. The two-dimensional grid displays its index in the form of [y,x].

 ### note